gormes-EPIC/RSAFromScratch/README.md

 ## Social Impact Reflection

 Answer the following question either verbally in a 2-3 minute speech or in paragraph form.
 Use professional language.
+You may need to do some additional research to answer this question.

+How are governments and companies currently preparing for "the quantum apocalpyse"?

 # Rubric